-- All HHW collection, recycling, and/or disposal activities must be coordinated with the TCEQ's HHW program staff, and all applicable laws, regulations, guidelines, and reporting requirements must be followed. - First-time applicants may request funds for disposal costs.
+- Designated HHW "operator" must submit to the TCEQ HHW Program a 45 Day Notice which meets the requirements of 30 TAC 335.403(b).
+The operator must also report to the HHW program by April 1st of the following year on the amount of material received under the collection. - First-time applicants may request funds for disposal costs.
 Second and subsequent year requests will be considered at the discretion of the Solid Waste Management Committee (SWMC).